Rory Meyers Children’s Adventure Garden

 This exciting discovery trail is perfect for young explorers.
 Traverse the switchbacks and follow tracks left behind by forest friends.
 Can you guess which native animal may be just around the bend?
 Look for interactive clues and facts about the living things you could encounter in the wild.

 Follow a circular maze through winding paths of tall bushes.
-Read cardinal directions, find cryptic clues and peek through periscopes in order to figure out which way to go to in this secret garden.
-You'll encounter whisper tubes, hedge scopes, a floating granite ball and dance chimes along your path.
-The castle’s flag is in the middle of the garden, but beware of the dragon's breath as you pass through a row of menacing statues.
+Read cardinal directions, find cryptic clues and peek through periscopes in order to figure out which way to go in this secret garden.
+You'll encounter whisper tubes, periscopes, a floating granite ball and dance chimes along your path.
+The castle’s flag is in the middle of the garden, but beware of the dragons' breath as you pass through a row of menacing statues.
 You may even find some paths have changed since you began your adventure.

 Vines have evolved to climb toward the life-giving sun.
 The vines in this garden are planted on posts and run along cables that support their growth.
 Look closely at the trees, vines and bushes around you.
 Are any of the plants flowering?
 Did you know those flowers will eventually become fruit?
 Enjoy witnessing the entire life cycle of climbing and food-producing plants here.

-Everything that is alive must eat, but the choices we make about what we eat make the difference between being strong and healthy or being weak and ill.
+Everything that is alive must eat, and the choices we make about what we eat keep us healthy, strong and smart.
 From ancient times to today, man has gotten food from plants.
 Did you have cereal at breakfast today?
 It came from a plant.
 Bananas and fruit juice come from plants, too.
 Bread is most often made from a plant called wheat.
 The vegetables on your plate and your chocolate dessert were grown for you to eat.
 Stroll through The Incredible Edible Garden and learn about the value plants provide to our health.